Press Release

 Aiming at highest energy cosmic ray physics by detecting weak light from atmosphere.

-Astrophysics and Gravity Research
+Astrophysics And Gravity Division

 Gravitational Wave